EQEmu/eqemu-docs-v2/docs/categories/task-system-guide/README.md

 | minz      | float     | Minimum Z Coordinate                                                                                            |
 | maxz      | float     | Maximum Z Coordinate                                                                                            |

-{% hint style="danger" %}
+!!! danger
       Overlapping proximities will only trigger proximity detection for the proximity with the lowest-numbered **exploreid**.

 ### Tasksets Table